 - research places in advance, if possible, so you know what to expect (i.e., “have a familiar view” – I like to Google the street view of new addresses I’m going to first).

 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

-BUDGET TRAVEL TIPS
+DENMARK BUDGET TRAVEL TIPS

 Like other Scandinavian countries, Denmark’s high, tourist season, and most expensive time, is the summer (July and August), when the weather is warmest.
 Crowds are not as heavy in the spring (April and May) and autumn (September to October), and prices in these months are better than the summer season.
 If you want the best weather and prices, try booking well in advance or opt for visiting late spring or early autumn.

 I always like to get a nice view of a city I’m visiting, and the Round Tower, which is the oldest functioning observatory in Europe, provided just that.
 It is also neat architecturally – you walk up a spiral walk to the top.
 After that vertical hike, it was nice to kick back with a Carlsberg at Nyhavn, the waterfront harbor surrounded by colorful buildings (see picture at top of this page).
-It’s a great place for people watching, eating, music, and resting your feet.
+Nyhavn is a great place for people watching, eating, music, and resting your feet.
 It’s also a location to catch one of the harbor cruise boats, a definite must for more city sites and information.